Autopsy Rotation

 The autopsy service is a regional forensic pathology center covering 32 counties in Western North Carolina

-• All autopsy attendings are board certified in forensic pathology of which three have additional board certifications (2 pediatric pathology and 1 neuropathology)
+• All autopsy attendings are board certified ion forensic pathology and one has an additional board certification in neuropathology.

 • The department offers a forensic pathology fellowship